stardog-union/stardog-blog/drafts/2017-starman.md

 ## Architecture

-Ultimately the user of Starman doesn't need to know anything about the deployment other than Stardog's url, but beccause it is always helpful to understand how the lower layers work we will describe the architecture here.
+Ultimately the user of Graviton doesn't need to know anything about the deployment other than Stardog's url, but because it is always helpful to understand how the lower layers work we will describe the architecture here.

 ### Availability Zones (AZ)

 [Availability Zones](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions-availability-zones)
-are a concept in AWS that provides some failure protection.
+are a concept in AWS that provide some failure protection.
 The general practice is to have each replicated node in a cluster run in a different AZ and thus if that zone fails the entire application is not affected.
-When a Starman cluster is deployed it evenly distributes all requested Stardog and Zookeeper nodes across all AZs in a given region.
+When a Graviton deploys a Stardog cluster it distributes all requested Stardog and Zookeeper nodes across all AZs in a given region.

 ### Elastic Block Store (EBS)

-One EBS volume is associated with each Stardog node and created in that nodes AZ.
-The volume has a longer life cycle than the Stardog node so if that node fails and is restarted or the deployment is paused no data is lost.
+One EBS volume is associated with each Stardog node and created in that node's AZ.
+The volume has a longer life cycle than the Stardog node so if that node fails and is restarted or the deployment is paused, no data is lost.

 ### Elastic Load Balancers (ELB)